Architecture of Prague, Czech Republic

 Must-See Sites in Prague: Old Town Square, Prague Castle, Charles Bridge

-Prague is one the best-preserved cities in all of Europe.
+Prague is one of the best-preserved cities in all of Europe.
 It miraculously survived the bombs of WWII that were prevalent throughout the continent, and much of its historic center looks the same way it did hundreds of years ago.
 Today Prague is the capital of the Czech Republic and is home to over 1.3 million people.
 Prague is also one of those rare examples of a city that contains buildings from every major age in architecture.
 Romanesque, Gothic, Renaissance, Baroque, and Rococo architecture can be found throughout the city.
 There are even spots within Prague, such as the Old Town Square, where you can see several different styles of architecture directly next to one another.
 Although the city is sometimes overlooked, Prague is one of Europe’s architectural highlights and is worth a visit for anyone looking to see some incredible buildings.

 View of the Vltava River running through Prague